 Also they’d never seen blonds.
 “Often Chinese people would come up and ask to touch their hair.
 Just cause it was so unusual."

 One lady was even approached by some women, asking if they could touch her breasts, as they’d never seen any so large.
 Said this woman, “We must look like Martians to these people."
-Wei-Tai emembered China as sometimes difficult place to live and travel, but definitely innocent and charming.
+Wei-Tai emembered China as a sometimes difficult place to live and travel, but definitely innocent and charming.
 He said that the hotels varied by city and were pretty smelly by Western standards” in remote areas.
 (Think squat toilets.)
 Also, at the time, the planes in circulation were Russian jets and propeller planes.
 “One time, when a portly Americana passenger tried to put his seat belt on, the whole thing came off.
 The stewardess told him it was OK not to wear one."

 (To be continued.
 Next: A Shaky Beginning to Career.)